Echtzeitsysteme/Re.actionFramework/README.md

 As soon as you have a working eMoflon setup and pulled the repository you have to follow a few last instruction to be able to work with the *Re.action-Framework*:
 1. Start a dynamic eMoflon workspace with SimSG
 2. Pull the *Re.action* framework into that workspace
 3. Create the necessary language artifacts.
-To do so, find the `ReactionLanguage.xtext` in `org.reaction.dsl`, right-click it and choose "Run as.." -> "Generate Xtext Artifacts"
+To do so, find the `ReactionLanguage.xtext` in `org.reaction.dsl`, right-click it and choose `"Run as.." -> "Generate Xtext Artifacts"`.
 4. Create all necessary models by running the corresponding `.genmodel`-workflows.
 You can find all three of them by pressing `Ctrl + Shift + R` and then searching for `.genmodel`.
 Open all of them in the editor.
 There, right-click the top-level item and choose `Generate Model Code`.
 Do so for all three of them.
 5. Done!
 You're ready to go!